-“We wanted to offer Jeffrey the best chance for a healthy life,” said Dr. John Fort, Director of the Bone Marrow Transplant Program at Miami Children’s Hospital, a division of the hospital’s Cancer Center.
+“We wanted to offer Jeffrey the best chance for a healthy life,” said Dr. John Fort, Director of the Bone Marrow Transplant Program at Nicklaus Children's Hospital, formerly Miami Children's Hospital, a division of the hospital’s Cancer Center.
 But, first, a bone marrow donor was needed.

 Helping others is what police officers do best.
 So when officer husband-and-wife team Jeffrey and Lakeatha found themselves sidelined while their youngest son battled a devastating illness, their feelings of frustration were overwhelming.